 What to Do

 Lush green wilderness surrounds you on the five-hour drive from Victoria to Tofino.
 The serenity is calming but there’s not too much to do in between.
 One stop worth making is at Teafarm, Canada’s only commercial tea farm, with 800 camellia sinensis plants.
 Along with its estate grown tea, the farm blends one hundred rare teas from all over the world.
-Try your Chinese zodiac sign tea and sit down for some tea-infused sweets, including lapsang souchong and star anise ice cream and a gluten-free keemun chocolate cake.
+Try your Chinese zodiac sign tea and try tea-infused sweets, including lapsang souchong and star anise ice cream and a gluten-free keemun chocolate cake.

 Tofino is not a big town, and you could explore the entire place in just one afternoon.
-Eagle Aerie Gallery is a great showcase of First Nations artwork while Mark Hobson Gallery displays some breathtaking Pacific coast landscapes, including plenty of more affordable prints.

 Your Wellness Tip To-Go: